CazaBobos/CazaBobos/README.md

 ## CazaBobos - Software Dev
 ### About Me...
 Hi!
-Im Santiago, and I'm a Junior Software Developer and Software Engineering Student \
-with knowledge on both desktop and fullstack web applications, Software QA and Automation.
+Im Santiago, a Junior Software Developer and Software Engineering Student with knowledge on both desktop and fullstack web applications, Software QA and Automation.

 I'm currently in Vates Software as a consultant for Claro, primarily working with Java Backend. \